dipasqualew/zod-mocking/README.md

-# zod-generators
+# zod-mocking
-Generate valid or invalid objects from zod models for your tests
+Generate valid or invalid mocks for your tests, directly from your zod models